ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ### Deploy a frontend application

-1. To deploy a new Coligo application, you need to run the below command by providing a service name "frontend" and the pre-built container image as a parameter to `--image` flag.
+1. To deploy a new Coligo application, you need to run the following command; providing a service name "frontend" and the pre-built container image as a parameter to `--image` flag.
    ```sh
    ibmcloud coligo application create --name frontend \
    --image ibmcom/frontend